Doctor of Philosophy candidate

-Bachelor of Business in Management and Marketing, Advertising, Retailing and Sales
+Bachelor of Business in Management & Marketing, Advertising, Retailing and Sales

 Certificate in Business

-She has always dreamt of a career in business, says Irmine Kabimbi Ngoy who has just completed her Bachelor of Business (Honours) in Marketing and will be graduating this August.
+She has always dreamt of a career in business, says Irmine Kabimbi Ngoy who is currently completing a PhD in marketing.

 “Since I was a kid, I always wanted to be a businesswoman as I knew that studying business would open many career opportunities for me.
-I'm now planning on doing a PhD, so I might eventually become a researcher in marketing.”
+I'm now doing my PhD, so I might eventually become a researcher in marketing.”

 One of the many highlights Irmine has had during her time at AUT was the opportunity to participate in the SEACAPE programme; designed to connect New Zealanders with Southeast Asian Nations.